The Nature Conservancy is working to secure healthy food and clean water without sacrificing the environment.

 Case Studies and Resources

-- Cascading Grassed Waterway, Allan County, OH: A Case Study (.pdf)
+- Cascading Grassed Waterway, Allen County, OH: A Case Study (.pdf)

 - Blind Inlet, Putnam County, OH: A Case Study (.pdf)